In the last financial year alone, nearly 3,000 building and construction companies in Australia went out of business.1

 1. https://www.sbs.com.au/news/insight/article/my-dream-turned-into-a-nightmare-why-sids-home-is-still-unfinished-after-six-years/gzlzunuxb

-Disclaimer: This document and its contents (“Document”) are provided by illion as general information and do not contain any form of professional, legal or financial advice. illion makes no representations that this Document is accurate, current or complete. illion owns (or has appropriate licences for) all intellectual property rights in this Document.
+Disclaimer: This article and its contents (“Article”) are provided by illion as general information and do not contain any form of professional, legal or financial advice. illion makes no representations that this Article is accurate, current or complete. illion owns (or has appropriate licences for) all intellectual property rights in this Article.